Team-Cloud-Tigers/DevOps-Sentia-Project/README.md

 # Infrastructure

-To meet the client requirements the following AWS Infrastructure was made:
+To meet the customers' requirements the following AWS Infrastructure was made:

 * An architecture design based on an infrastructure as a code solution created by AWS CloudFormation using YAML.